 Avoid conversions from calendar clocks or network clocks to real time clocks.

+Use only clocks that have known synchronization properties.

 Avoid using the time of day clock to schedule events, unless the event is demonstrably connected with real world time of day, such as setting an alarm for 7 am.

 Avoid resetting or reprogramming the real-time clock or execution timers, unless the complete application is being reset.

 Allow some variability or error margin in the reading of time and the scheduling of time based on the read.

-Use only clocks that have known synchronization properties.

-Protect any code that uses real-time time bases with any potential of roll-over from going from a large value to a zero or a negative value.
-This is done by assuming that a rollover can occur and if it is expected that always T1<T2, but is found that T1 is nearing Time_Base'Last, then T2<<T1 will be accepted.
+Ensure that any code that may be susceptible to a time roll-over operates correctly in that scenario.

+Note: Computations involving time values before and after roll-over may yield unexpected results.

+Ensure that any code that may be susceptible to time jumps (such as leap seconds, time zones and daylight savings time) operates correctly in any of the scenarios.

 7.34 Time drift and jitter [CDJ]